New arrival makes splash: Orphaned river otter finds home at Dubuque museum

 The museum received an orphaned North American river otter that is no more than 2 years old.

-“We’ve had staff observing him all night, and we haven’t seen any signs of stress,” said Abby Urban, the river museum’s curator of living collections, this morning.
-“We’ve seen behavior typical of a young river otter – very curious.”
+“We’ve had staff observing him all night, and we haven’t seen any signs of stress,” said Abby Urban, the river museum’s curator of living collections.
+“We’ve seen behavior typical of a young river otter — very curious.”

 “We wanted our staff to monitor him in a larger pool of water,” Urban said.
 “We weren’t expecting issues because he is young and healthy, but in a captive setting, he did not previously have access to this large a body of water.
 He was somewhat hesitant the first couple of minutes, but then he began diving down 4 or 5 feet and just was exhibiting signs he was pretty happy in there.”